equivalent/scrapbook2/archive/blogs/draft--keyboard-lifehacks.md

 * less mistakes, less deleting
 * more productive editor shortcut execution

-When developers type with freestyle (2 or 3 finger) technique they are loosing all the above benefits.
+When developers type with freestyle typing technique they are loosing all the above benefits.

 One of the biggest arguments against typing with Ten Finger Technique is